 The First-Then strategy is another term to describe the Premack Principle.
 This strategy is one way to motivate someone to complete a task, by following that task with a preferred item or activity.
 By structuring a task in this way, a person is more likely to complete the non-preferred task if they know that a preferred item or activity will come after.
-The next time you say, "First clean up your toys, then we can go outside and play," the person is more likely to clean up their toys since they know a favourable activity will follow.
+The next time you say, "First clean up your toys, then we can go outside and play." the person is more likely to clean up their toys since they know a favourable activity will follow.

-Why use First-Then?
+Why Use First-Then?

-- To create motivation to complete a non-preferred task or activity - To increase independence - 🌣 To provide predictability in what will come next - To give clear expectations - To assist with transitions between activities, locations, tasks, events
+- to create motivation to complete a non-preferred task - to increase independence - to provide predictability in what will come next - to give clear instructions - to assist with transitions between activities, locations, tasks or events